revk/NOTSCO/ProposedChanges.md

 ## API

-The API specification should ensure all examples match the specification and align with the separate examples documentation.
+The API specification should ensure all examples and test cases match the specification and align with the separate examples documentation.
 At present they do not, notably:

 - Example request messages incorrectly included a `envelope.destination.correlationID`, leading to the confusion that they might be considered a reply to a previous reply (e.g. `residentialSwitchMatchConfirmation`) in some way.
 This could lead to extra unnecessary work by CPs.
-- Many examples do not match the defined field list - one or other needs correcting.
+- Many examples / test cases do not match the defined field list - one or other needs correcting.

 ### 2.1.2